 Why I built this

-SSV is an April Fools mirror for a stubborn GTM problem: different name, same message.
+Some Security Vendor (SSV) is an April Fools mirror made by Beatriz for a stubborn GTM problem: different name, same message.

 Go deeper